Gerald Posner: Harper Lee lawsuit

-On May 3, 2013, Posner was named in a federal lawsuit brought by famed author Harper Lee in Manhattan.
+On May 3, 2013, Posner was named in a federal lawsuit brought by author Harper Lee in Manhattan.
 Lee claimed that Samuel Pinkus, her literary agent's son-in-law, tricked her into signing away her rights to To Kill a Mockingbird, directing the royalties to be paid into a corporation formed by Posner for that purpose.

 Before Posner filed an answer, he and one other defendant settled with Lee and were dismissed from the lawsuit.
 The parties did not disclose the terms of the settlement.
 Posner told the Miami Herald: "I have always maintained that not a single contention about me in the complaint was accurate.
 I was simply the wrong person named in the wrong lawsuit."
 To Law360, he said: "I am gratified the complaint was dismissed.
 There was never any basis for this lawsuit against me."